tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

+Section 9\103 Pagination and Output properties
-Section 9\102 Making the pagination component a shared component -Adding a header component to hold the header page information
+-Adding a pager component to give the functionality when changing page